apple/GCGC/src/notebooks/README.md

       plot = plot_scatter(gc_event_dataframes)
       plot = plot_line(gc_event_dataframes, group_by = "EventNames")

 - **column_before** : `str` datatype.
-The name of a column found in the list of `gc event log`s, and represents the Y coordinate of data to plot before the event.
-If None is passed, the default value for this parameter is `"HeapBeforeGC"`.
+The name of a column found in the list of `gc event logs`, representing the Y coordinate of data to plot before the event.
+If `None` is passed, the default value for this parameter is `"HeapBeforeGC"`.

       column_before = "HeapBeforeGC"

 - **column_after** :`str` datatype.
-The name of a column found in the list of `gc event log`s, and represents the Y coordinate of the data to plot after the event.
-If None is passed, the default value for this parameter is `"HeapAfterGC"`.
+The name of a column found in the list of `gc event logs`, representing the Y coordinate of the data to plot after the event.
+If `None` is passed, the default value for this parameter is `"HeapAfterGC"`.

       column_after = "HeapAfterGC"

 - **column_timing** :`str` datatype.
-The name of a column found in the list of `gc event log`s, and represents the X coordinate of the data to plot.
-If None is passed, the default value for this parameter is `"TimeFromStart_seconds"`.
+The name of a column found in the list of `gc event logs`, representing the X coordinate of the data to plot.
+If `None` is passed, the default value for this parameter is `"TimeFromStart_seconds"`.

       column_timing = "TimeFromStart_seconds"